 Think about mixing and matching your materials when developing your kitchen renovation ideas.
 This can work particularly well for kitchen worktops – think a mix of wood and copper, or marble and steel.
 This way you’ll be able to maximise dramatic effect and wow factor without taking up too much of your budget, only specifying a small amount of the more expensive option.

 The cupboards in this design by Ledbury Studio are textured metal, dark-stained ash and smooth purple, paired with marble worktops.

 Whether you’re working with a compact space or want everyone close to the action, designing seating into the kitchen units could be a great option.
+This will help transform your cooking zone into a sociable area, allowing you to effectively entertain and host.
 Shown is the Artisan kitchen by John Lewis of Hungerford.

 The blue cabinets and orange island in this kitchen by Searle & Taylor are brought together with a jazzy splashback for an ultra-modern look.

 Textures are the ultimate addition for a truly characterful kitchen scheme.
 An 18th century townhouse apartment benefits from a sophisticated kitchen.
 Metal handles and textured panels on the cabinet fronts are paired with marble worktops and dark units.
 Red Deer were the brains behind the renovation.